CarterLi/echarts-with-offscreencanvas/README.md

 1. Since no DOM operations available, all elements are rendered inside the canvas.
 Notably tooltips cannot be "popped" outside the chart.
 1. [DataView](https://www.echartsjs.com/option.html#toolbox.feature.dataView) because it operates DOM
-1. For charts that have very large dataset, tooltips can make the whole chart blank.
-It can be echarts bug, details unknown
+1. Cursor won't change ( can be fixed )

 ## Demo